Different Types of Mass Spec Instruments

 Mass Spectrometry

-Mass spectrometry is used to determine the mass-to-charge ratio of a sample containing at least one molecule.
-Mass spec is used to not only quantify the known components of a sample, but also to identify and qualify the unknown components of a sample.
+Scientists uses the field to determine the mass-to-charge ratio of a sample containing at least one molecule.
+It’s not only quantifying known components of a sample, but also to identify and qualify the unknown components as well.
+When these discoveries are made, mass spec instruments often play a central role.

 Mass spectrometers use a combination of heat and vacuum pressure to vaporize samples, then push the vapor through a ‘smasher’ that separates the molecular components for sorting.
-The molecules are then each weighed, giving researchers the necessary information to identify the various components of the sample and begin to analyze its molecular structure.
+The weight of the molecules gives researchers the necessary information to identify the various components of the sample and begin to analyze its molecular structure.

 Mass spectrometry is used in a huge number of applications including: